Table of Contents

 Some circumstances where a waiver may be necessary include:

-• The sponsoring spouse or stepparent and the Green Card holder got divorced from a good faith marriage, and the Green Card holder is not at fault in failing to file a timely petition;
+- The sponsoring spouse or stepparent and the Green Card holder got divorced from a good-faith marriage, and the Green Card holder is not at fault for failing to file a timely petition;

-• The good faith marriage turned into an abusive situation where the Green Card holder or his or her child were subjected to abuse by the sponsoring spouse or stepparent.
+- The good faith marriage turned into an abusive situation where the Green Card holder or his or her child was subjected to abuse by the sponsoring spouse or stepparent.

-• The Green Card holder’ deportation or removal would result in extreme hardship.
+- The Green Card holder’s deportation or removal would result in extreme hardship.

 How Long Does a Green Card Last After Conditions are Removed?